 Section 1.
 The county will follow any and all Oregon State sick time laws and regulations.
-Any benefits provided in this article shall count toward the county's regulatory obligations.
+The benefits provided in this article shall run concurrently with the county's statutory and regulatory obligations.

 Section 2.
 Accumulation.
-Sick leave shall be earned by each full-time employee at the rate of three point six nine three (3.693) hours per pay period for those working forty (40) hours per week and may be accumulated without limit.
-Sick leave shall be earned by each part-time employee whose budgeted full-time equivalent (FTE) is equal to or greater than 0.5 (50%).
-Sick leave will be based on the same proportion as the hours worked are to the total actual work hours in the month and may be accumulated without limit.
-Sick leave shall not accrue during any period of leave of absence without pay.
-When an employee is appointed to another department of the County, the employee shall retain accumulated sick leave.
-Sick leave usage shall be made on an hourly basis and correspond to the number of hours the employee is scheduled to work.
+Sick leave shall be earned by each employee in a regular, full-time position at the rate of three point six nine three (3.693) hours per pay period for those working forty (40) hours per week and three point four six two (3.462) hours per pay period for those working thirty seven and one-half (37.5) hours per week and may be accumulated without limit.
+Sick leave shall be earned by each employee in a regular, part-time position whose budgeted full-time equivalent (FTE) is equal to or greater than 0.5 (50%).
+Such sick leave accrual will be proportional based on the employee's FTE and may be accumulated without limit.
+Sick leave shall not accrue if the employee is in leave without pay status the entire pay period.
+When an employee is appointed to another department of the county, the employee shall retain accumulated sick leave.
+Sick leave usage shall be on an hourly basis and correspond to the number of hours the employee is scheduled to work.

 Section 3.
 Utilization.
-Employees may utilize their earned sick leave credits when unable to perform their work duties by reason of illness, injury or pregnancy; necessity for medical or dental care; exposure to contagious disease under circumstances which the health of the employees with whom associated or members of the public necessarily dealt with would be endangered by attendance of the employee; or by illness in their immediate families.
-Absence to attend to an ill family member, as defined in Section 11 of this Article, shall be limited to the time the employee's presence is actually required.
-Employees have the obligation to make other arrangements within a reasonable period of time for the attendance upon immediate family members.
+Employees may utilize their earned sick leave accruals when unable to perform their work duties by reason of illness, injury or pregnancy; necessity for medical or dental care; exposure to a contagious disease, in which the health of the employee would endanger those they associate with, or the public, if such contact is necessary in carrying out the employee's duties; or by illness in their immediate families.
+Absence to attend to an ill family member, as defined in Section 12 of this article, shall be limited to the time the employee's presence is required unless the absence is covered under protected leave.